the-boj/sport-results/README.md

 It's a React app, with TailwindCSS, and build with Vite.
 Minimum dependencies.
 Components are mostly mirroring the API.
 Is hosted on ...

+## Details

+Some rankings are not available on the API, so we have to fetch them as an iFrame from the website.
+The list of rankings that are concerned can be found below.
+Some others that are not available on the API are not yet supported.
+If there is no rankings button available there, it's because it's not supported yet.
+We check the JS and CSS files, and there are no really dangerous code.
+But keep in mind that this is not API only, and you might want to avoid those pages.

+### Rankings from iFrame

+- Basketball:
+  - NBA